 List the 1–3 collaboration countries planned for the application.

 Global goals for sustainable development

-State which of the 17 UN sustainable development goals (according to Agenda 2030) your project is linked to in particular, or if none of them is relevant.
-Further information is available under the heading “Follow-up of our funding of development research” at the beginning of the call text.
+State which of the 17 global goals for sustainable development (according to Agenda 2030) your project is linked to in particular, or if none of them is relevant.
+Further information is available under the heading “Follow-up of funding of development research” at the beginning of the call text.